coveo-mcp-server

 Overview

-This is a simple MCP server that connects to Coveo and executes search queries.
+This is a simple MCP server that connects to Coveo and executes queries.
 It provides tools for:

 • Search functionality